 My passion is that our families need to know that we are here for them.
 Schools can't get it right every time because they have other pressures.
 In this new role, for me to go out to schools and guide them in the direction of us all working together and maybe seeing it in a different light, I think this is good timing.

 My message to schools is that I'm here to come on board and give them a new way of thinking; I want schools to see that if we all work as a unit together in the whole of the city we're going to break barriers that we have maybe never done before.
 I want to be a part of assisting us all working together.

 I know that some schools feel isolated and I don't want them to be isolated.
 I've been contacting schools to get a named person for me to link in with; I'm quite happy to go in and talk to staff - the more who know about Priority Families the better.
 As a city, we pride ourselves on early intervention - and with Priority Families, we're delivering it.

-PC Ginette Ferguson, who works as a Beat Manager in Sneinton, is one of our new Priority Families Accredited Practitioners
+PC Ginette Ferguson, who worked as a Beat Manager in Sneinton, is a Priority Families Accredited Practitioners

 I first found out about Priority Families when I went on the three-day training.
 It sounded interesting, so I even dragged one of my PCSOs along too so we could find out more.

 The training covered lots of things that were relevant to my work and to the families on my beat.
 We learned a lot about the way that we have to put families at the centre of everything we do and support them to make changes in their own lives.

 It made a lot of sense to me - although I had a lot of questions - as I could see the difference this approach would make to the lives of the families I deal with every day.